bandgap-ai/ice/README.md

 The group and artifact ids above are examples and should be replaced with the correct ids for your use case.

+## Building Executables

+It is important to determine the type of executable required before attempting to build it.
+If the executable is going to be used for testing, it is best to build a JUnit test that can be run as part of the regular Maven lifecycle or from within an IDE.
+If a command line application is required, the @CommandLineApp from org.eclipse.ice.dev.annotations annotation can be applied to a method in the top-level domain class.
+This will automatically generate a main() method that calls the annotated method in a class named ${className}App, where ${className} is the name of the annotated class.
+After that, follow the shading method in [this article](https://www.baeldung.com/executable-jar-with-maven) to create an executable jar with all the dependencies using the `mvn clean compile` and `mvn package` commands, in that order.
+This will produce a jar file in the target/ directory with the name `<package-name>-shaded.jar` where `<package-name>` indicates the package name.
+This jar can be executed with `java -jar <package-name>-shaded.jar`.

 # Data Element Example

 There are a number of examples in the test and org.eclipse.ice.renderer packages.
 There is also a [gist available](https://code.ornl.gov/snippets/109).